Shrivatsa839/python_DSA_Solutions/README.md

-# 🐍 Python DSA Journey – Day 5, Day 6 & Day 7
+# 🐍 Python DSA Journey – Day 5 to Day 8

 Welcome to my **Python Data Structures & Algorithms (DSA)** learning journey! 🚀

-This repository contains my daily practice programs where I implement fundamental data structures, algorithms, and Python concepts from scratch.
-My goal is to strengthen my problem-solving skills and build a strong foundation for coding interviews and software development.
+This repository contains my daily practice programs where I implement fundamental data structures, algorithms, recursion techniques, and problem-solving concepts from scratch using Python.
+My goal is to strengthen my programming skills and prepare for coding interviews and software development roles.

 ---